 In Computer Vision the pose of an object refers to the relative position and orientation of the object to the camera [2], [3].
 It can be changed by moving resp. rotating the camera or the object relative to each other.
 Pose estimation is an image operation that allows to correlate the 2D (planar) data of an image with the 3D information of a given real scene or object.
-The basic output of this operation is a rotation matrix R and a translation matrix t that describe the mathematical correlation of the 3D coordinates (World Coordinates) of a given object or Point (P) to the coordinate system of the camera resp. the image (See Figure 3).
+The output is the relative position between camera and object.